Updated May 2023. Originally posted February 2019.

 SUP Rentals at Aulani

 You can rent SUP and snorkels on the beach, You can also bring your own tubes and snorkel gear if you have it.
 We had tubes, but we rented SUP.
-The cove is fairly well protected with a breakwater, which is great for learning, but it’s pretty windy even in that protected area because of its location on the island; not ideal for learning to SUP or spend much time on the SUP, but a nice opportunity if you’ve never done it an want to try.
+The cove is fairly well protected with a breakwater, which is great for learning, but it’s pretty windy even in that protected area because of its location on the island; not ideal for learning to SUP or spend much time on the SUP, but a nice opportunity if you’ve never done it and want to try.

 Skip the Character Dining

 …unless you have all morning to waste

 If I were to do it all over, I would skip the Disney Character Dining experience at Makahiki.
-We made the mistake at making a reservation for 8:15 am on Saturday morning the weekend we were there.
+We made the mistake of making a reservation for 8:15 am on Saturday morning the weekend we were there.
 It seemed like a good idea.
 Nice and early, we’d have the rest of the morning and the whole day ahead of us.
 Um, no.

 Now, having done somewhere close to the upwards of close to 100 character dining experiences over the years at all the parks, I knew you never get in at your reservation time.
 Never.
 However, I didn’t expect to be asked to show up 15 minutes early to be seated an hour past our reservation time for an early morning reservation.
 I get that you can’t kick people out for dragging their heels while eating.